-One of the co-founders of the ZAKA emergency response organization has been declared a winner of the Israel Prize life achievement award for his contributions to Israeli society.
+A co-founder and chairman of the Zaka volunteer emergency response group was declared Tuesday a winner of the Israel Prize’s life achievement award for his contributions to Israeli society.

-Education Ministry Yoav Gallant announces that the prize will go to Yehuda Meshi-Zahav, who for more than 30 years has headed the group he helped found in the 1990s.
+Education Minister Yoav Gallant announced that the prize would go to Yehuda Meshi-Zahav, for his decades of work in the organization.

-In addition to Meshi-Zahav, the prize was also awarded to former Foreign Ministry director-general Joseph Chechnover, for his work in and out of the civil service.
+In addition to Meshi-Zahav, the prize was also awarded to former Foreign Ministry director-general Joseph Ciechanover, for his work in the civil service.

-Meshi-Zahav recently made headlines when his parents both died of COVID-19 within days of each other, less than a month after his younger brother died of another cause.
+Meshi-Zahav, 61, made headlines in January when his parents both died of COVID-19 within days of each other and less than a month after his younger brother died of a different cause.

-The prize committee says in a statement that Meshi-Zahav has made an “outstanding” contribution to advancing assistance at disaster events and creating unity in Israeli society while having “a sense of mission and a true belief in the need to build bridges and have a dialogue.”
+The prize selection committee said in a statement that Meshi-Zahav has made an “outstanding” contribution to advancing assistance at disaster events and creating unity in Israeli society while having “a sense of purpose and a true belief in the need to build bridges and hold dialogue.”